Foxenfurter/SqueezeDSP/README.md

 DSD, MQA are not supported

-Streaming from Qobuz works with the limitation that skipping/pausing within a track will cause the player to move onto the next track.
+Streaming from Qobuz, Deezer, Tidal, Spotify etc suypported.

 depending upon player output is 24 bit flac or 16 bit wav file

 The plugin has been tested on windows 10, pi 3B, docker, Ubuntu via VirtualBox and MacOS via VirtualBox

-There are performance limitations on a pi 3B with dropouts occurring at 96k sampling and above.
+There are performance limitations on a pi 3B with dropouts occurring at above 96k sampling.

 Save and Load Presets
 Impulse convolution via pre-generated impulse files